'Time is up': Parents, teacher's union demand MSCS superintendent step down, citing failing grades

 Carpenter said they’re frustrated with the superintendent's progress.

-“Nobody’s listening to us, the people we voted for are not listening to us," said Memphis Lift's lead organizer.
+“Nobody’s listening to us, the people we voted for are not listening to us," Memphis Lift's lead organizer said.
 "It’s too many distractions for us to hone in on children.
 We’re not taking care of our children and it has shown.
 89% of our children are not on grade level.”

 The state’s department of education rated MSCS with only an 11% success rate on its 2020-2021 academic achievement success rate.